JasperFx/wolverine/docs/guide/migration.md

 The behavior of `IMessageBus.InvokeAsync<T>(message)` changed in 3.0 such that the `T` response **is not also published as a message** at the same time when the initial message is sent with request/response semantics.
 Wolverine has gone back and forth in this behavior in its life, but at this point, the Wolverine thinks that this is the least confusing behavioral rule.

+You can selectively override this behavior and tell Wolverine to publish the response as a message no matter what by using the new 3.0 `[AlwaysPublishResponse]` attribute like this:

+snippet: sample_using_AlwaysPublishResponse